-Asolo is a small town and commune located in northern Italy in the Veneto region.
+Asolo is a small town and commune located in northern Italy in the Veneto region; it's one of the most beautiful borghi d'Italia.
 The town is located in the province of Treviso and is known by several names like "The city of a Hundred Horizons" because of its beautiful location.
 Originally the town had been settled by the Veneti and in the early Middle Ages it was under the possession of the Ezzelino family.
 Asolo had been under the possession of the Republic of Venice.
 The famous Asolo Theater was built here in 1798 by Antonio Locatelli.

-Asolo is also famous as the birth place of actress Elenora Duse, Robert Browning who was a famous English poet, Wilma Neruda the violinist, Gian Francesco Malipiero and Freya Stark who was a famous explorer.
+After the unification of Italy, the pleasantness of Asolo becomes popular, and the town attracts many celebrities; among them, actress Elenora Duse, Robert Browning who was a famous English poet, Wilma Neruda the violinist, Gian Francesco Malipiero and Freya Stark who was a famous explorer.

 Attractions in Asolo